AlphaAnas/12-Typescript-Projects-of-PIAIC-course/ATM system/README.md

 npx @alpha_anas/atm-system
 ```

+(and the game will start running on your Command Prompt / Terminal)

 ### Compiling and Running on IDE

-when all the [dependencies](#Prerequisites) are successfully installed you can build and run the project using the
+when all the [dependencies](#Prerequisites) (as mentioned below) are successfully installed you can build and run the project using the
 below mentioned command :
 `tsc && node index.js`